richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 ## Push API

-The AppSignal "Push API" is the API endpoint used by the AppSignal agents to send the collected data to.
+The AppSignal "Push API" is the API endpoint used by the AppSignal [agent](#agent) to send the collected data to.
 This is different from the normal AppSignal [API](#api) which is primary used to read data and add more context to the data that's sent to AppSignal.

 This Push API is the API where application instrumentation is sent to from applications using the [Push API key](#push-api-key).